j-openmesh/Xverse/README.md

 without any warranty or guarantee.
 Etc, etc. Basically: unless you understand what you see when you look at random files in this project, you'll probably want to avoid it - for now.

-### Quick Start
+### Getting Started

 #### Prerequisites

-* Any Linux distirbution (any distribution released within the last few years should do).
+* Any Linux distirbution (any distribution released within the last few years should do)
-* GNU, or compatible, make.
-* A working, up to date, single or multi-user Nix installation with the `flakes` and `nix-command` features enabled.
+* A POSIX-Compatible Shell Implementation (tested with Bash >4)

 #### Setup

-* Clone the repository or download a recent release.
+* Clone the repository or download a recent release
-* Ensure your working directory is at the root directory of the project repository.
+* Ensure your working directory is at the root directory of the project repository
-* Execute `make setup`.
+* Run `./xvs quickstart` and the program will be provide further instruction

 #### Usage

-  To display usage documentation, execute `make usage`.
+  To display documentation about how to use Xverse, execute `./xvs help`